ReqwerT/labenv/readme.md

-# Welcome to My Lab Envoriment
+# Welcome to My Lab Environment

 In this repo we will set up a test environment on a virtual machine base using three different providers.

-## Kullanılan Providerlar:
+## Using Providers:
   - **Libvirt**
   - **VMware**
   - **Hyper-V**

-## Gerekli Uygulama ve Eklentiler:
+## Required Applications and Plugins:
     - Vagrant 2.4.5
     - Vagrant VMware Plugin
     - Vagrant Libvirt Plugin
     - Vagrant Hyper-V Plugin

-## Kullanılan Fiziksel (Bare Metal) İşletim Sistemleri:
+## Using Bare Metal Operating Systems:
     - Debian 10 KDE Plasma
     - Windows 10
     - Windows 11

 ---

-## Test Ortamında Kullanılan Sanal Makineler
+## Virtual Machines Used in The Test Environment

 ###  Virtual Windows 11
-  Bu sanal makine Ansible ile yönetilecek.
-Manuel müdahale olmadan, gerekli tüm uygulamalar kurulacak ve yapılandırmalar ansible sanal makinesi tarafından otomatik olarak yapılacak.
+  This virtual machine will be managed with Ansible.
+Without manual intervention, all necessary applications will be installed and configurations will be done automatically by the ansible virtual machine.

 ###  Virtual Linux for Ansible
-  Bu sanal makine, Ansible kontrol düğümü (sidecar) olarak kullanılacak.
-Windows makinesine gerekli yazılımları yükleyip yapılandırmaları uzaktan gerçekleştirecek.
-Ayrıca istenirse OpenVPN TAP sunucusu da kurulabilir.
+  This virtual machine will be used as an Ansible control node (sidecar).
+It will install the necessary software on the Windows machine and perform the configurations remotely.
+Additionally, an OpenVPN TAP server can be installed if desired.
 ---

 ## Test İçin Hazırlıklar